MicrosoftLearning/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_04L02_Package_AVD_applications_ADDS.md

 1. On the Azure Active Directory blade, in the vertical menu bar on the left side, in the **Manage** section, click **Groups**.
 1. On the **Groups | All groups** blade, in the list of groups, select the **az140-hosts-42-p1** entry.
 1. On the **az140-hosts-42-p1** blade, in the vertical menu bar on the left side, in the **Manage** section, click **Members**.
-1. On the **az140-hosts-42-p1 | Members** blade, verify that the list of **Direct members** include the three hosts of the Windows Virtual Desktop pool you added to the group earlier in this task.
+1. On the **az140-hosts-42-p1 | Members** blade, verify that the list of **Direct members** include the three hosts of the Azure Virtual Desktop pool you added to the group earlier in this task.

 #### Task 2: Set up the Azure Files share for MSIX app attach